Overview of the PAS

 All physicians who provide longitudinal care under the LFP Payment Model, Fee-for-Service, or alternate payment models are asked to:

-1. Log in to the to the Panel Registry, provide or update your practice information and identify if you are able to take on new patients.
+- Log in to the Panel Registry, provide or update your practice information, and identify whether you are able to take on new patients.

 Clinic medical directors (or designates) must log in to the Clinic and Provider Registry and verify, update, or add information about their clinics.